ajaygunalan/mqtt_pub_sub/README.md

 Channel 1 = Client-Broker-Client (For Sending Data form PC to RPI3)

-Channel 2 = Client-Broker-Cleint (For Receveing Data form PC to RPI3)
+Channel 2 = Client-Broker-Cleint (For Receveing Data form RPI3 to PC)

 ## To Setup the Communication: